matter-labs/zksync-docs/content/00.build/10.quick-start/_deploy_factory/_foundry_deploy_contract_factory.md

 [⠃] Compiling 3 files with 0.8.20
 [⠊] Solc 0.8.20 finished in 336.48ms
 Compiler run successful!
-Compiling contracts for zkSync Era with zksolc v1.4.0
+Compiling contracts for ZKsync Era with zksolc v1.4.0
 ```

 The compiled zkEVM artifacts will be located in the `/zkout` folder, and the solc